“What happens if the borrower doesn’t pay?”

 3. Cure Period: After the NOD is filed, the borrower typically has a legally mandated period (which varies by state) to "cure" the default.
 This means they can pay the past-due amounts, including any penalties, to bring the loan current and stop the foreclosure process.

-5. Asset Recovery: Once we own the property, we have a few options.
-We can finish any remaining renovations and sell the property on the open market, or we can sell it as-is to another investor.
-Because of our conservative LTV, we have a strong buffer to recover the original loan amount, accrued interest, and legal fees.
+5. Taking Title (If Necessary): If the foreclosure sale doesn’t produce a satisfactory bid, we have the option to take title to the property ourselves.
+From there, we can finish any remaining renovations and sell the property on the open market, or sell it as-is to another investor.
+Because of our conservative LTV, we have a strong buffer to recover the original loan amount even in this scenario.

 Honesty and Transparency